Random Acts of Kindness Day: Simple Ways to Show Kindness to OthersFebruary 10, 2022

 If you feel energetic after starting an antidepressant but haven’t shown any improvements in mood, it means that the medication is working, just not in the way it’s supposed to.
 Increased energy combined with depression can lead to risky behaviors, impulsivity, and an increased risk of suicide.
 If you experience these reactions, report them to your doctor right away.

 You’re Experiencing Unwanted Side Effects

-As we said, sometimes finding the right antidepressant for you is trial-and-error and switching and trying new medications comes with some unwanted side effects.
-For instance, if you experience weight gain or decreased sexual drive or performance, for instance, you might need to switch medications altogether.
+As we said, sometimes finding the right antidepressant for you is trial and error, and switching and trying new medications comes with some unwanted side effects.
+For instance, if you experience weight gain or decreased sexual drive or performance, you might need to switch medications altogether.
 Again, you must report any adverse reactions to your doctor as soon as possible.

 You’re Showing Signs of Serotonin Syndrome